lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

    Schematic diagram of a flow source, a fluid volume, and a pressure source.

-The volume allows to configure balance equations for energy and mass in four different ways.
+The volume allows configuring balance equations for energy and mass in four different ways.
-Let :math:`p(\cdot)` be the pressure of the volume, :math:`p_0` be the parameter for the initial pressure, :math:`m(\cdot)` be the mass of the volume, :math:`\dot m_i(\cdot)` be the mass flow rate across the i-th fluid port of the volume, :math:`N \in \mathbb N` be the number of fluid ports, and :math:`t_0` be the initial time.
+Let :math:`p(\cdot)` be the pressure of the volume, :math:`p_0` be the parameter for the initial pressure, :math:`m(\cdot)` be the mass contained in the volume, :math:`\dot m_i(\cdot)` be the mass flow rate across the i-th fluid port of the volume, :math:`N \in \mathbb N` be the number of fluid ports, and :math:`t_0` be the initial time.